rosell-dk/picoQuery/docs/compliance_chart_0.5.0.md

         <issue severity="normal" proof="function">.css( propertyName, function ) is not supported</issue>
         <issue severity="normal" proof="property_names">.css( propertyNames [Array] ) signature is not supported.</issue>
         <issue severity="low" proof="width_height_exception">Sets width and height wrong, when given as a unitless string (as an exception to the general rule of ignoring unitless strings, jQuery allows to set width and height with unitless strings)</issue>
+        <issue severity="low" proof="vendor_prefix">Automatic using vendor prefixed version when available is not supported.</issue>
         <issue severity="low" proof="auto">When height is "auto", .css( "height" ) must return the height in pixels, not "auto"</issue>
-        <issue severity="low" proof="vendor_prefix">Automatic using vendor prefixed version when available is not supported.</issue>
-        <issue severity="low" proof="automargin">When margin-left is set to auto, Cash returns "0px", but should return the number of pixels it is indented</issue>
+        <issue severity="low" proof="automargin">When margin-left is set to auto, Cash returns "0px" in some browsers (ie FF), but should return the number of pixels it is indented</issue>
         <issue severity="edgecase" proof="user_select,adjust_css">Does not comply in a few edge cases</issue>
       </issues>
     </td>